Best business bank accounts for sole traders UK 2026

 HSBC Kinetic

-HSBC Kinetic is their app-based small business account, free for the first 12 months then £6.50 per month.
-Full FSCS protection.
-Cash deposits in branch.
+HSBC Kinetic is their app-based small business account, free for the first 12 months, then £6.50 monthly.
+It has full FSCS protection and allows cash deposits in branch.
+HSBC’s reputation for stability and global presence can be reassuring for those considering business expansion or international dealings.

-For most sole traders in the trades, the choice comes down to one question: do you handle cash regularly?
-If yes, the digital-only accounts can handle cash via Post Office or PayPoint but it is less convenient than a branch.
-For cash-heavy trades, Lloyds, Natwest or HSBC are more practical.
-If you work mainly with card and bank transfer payments, Starling is hard to beat: no monthly fee, good app, accounting integration, FSCS protection, and instant transaction notifications.
+For most sole traders, the key question is: do you handle cash regularly?
+If so, digital-only accounts can manage cash via Post Office or PayPoint, but less conveniently than a branch.
+For cash-heavy trades, Lloyds, Natwest, or HSBC are more practical.
+If you mainly use cards and bank transfers, Starling is a great choice: no monthly fee, good app, accounting integration, FSCS protection, and instant notifications.

 The Financial Services Compensation Scheme protects up to £85,000 per eligible depositor if a bank fails.
-Full banks (Starling, Monzo, Lloyds, Natwest, HSBC) are FSCS covered.
-E-money institutions (Tide) are not covered by FSCS in the same way but must safeguard customer funds separately.
+Full banks like Starling, Monzo, Lloyds, Natwest, and HSBC are covered by FSCS.
+E-money institutions like Tide don't have FSCS protection in the same way, but they must safeguard customer funds separately.
+This is important; while e-money institutions offer innovative services, traditional banks provide a layer of security vital in uncertain times.

-Pay all business income into it and all business expenses from it.
-Do not mix personal spending.
-Pay yourself a regular transfer to your personal account rather than drawing cash randomly.
-Connect your account to your invoicing software so receipts match against bank transactions automatically.
+Use a business account for all business income and expenses.
+Avoid mixing personal spending with business transactions.
+Pay yourself regularly rather than drawing cash randomly.
+This helps track your business’s financial health and simplifies budgeting personal expenses.
+Connect your account to your invoicing software so receipts match bank transactions automatically.
+This reduces manual entry errors and saves hours monthly.
 Use the late payment calculator to know how much interest and compensation you can claim from slow-paying clients.

 FAQ

-Starling Bank is widely considered the strongest free option for sole traders who work primarily with bank transfers and card payments.
-It has full FSCS protection, accounting integrations and no monthly fee.
+Starling Bank is widely viewed as the best free option for sole traders primarily using bank transfers and card payments.
+It offers full FSCS protection, accounting integrations, and no monthly fee.
+Users appreciate its intuitive app for managing finances easily from their phones.

-You can, but mixing personal and business money makes tax returns harder, increases the risk of missing deductible expenses, and may breach your bank terms of service.
+You can, but mixing personal and business money complicates tax returns, increases the risk of missing deductible expenses, and may breach your bank's terms.
+Over time, this could complicate financial management and impact your business’s health.

-Full banks such as Starling and Monzo are regulated by the FCA and PRA and covered by FSCS.
-Both are generally safe for day-to-day business use.
+Full banks like Starling and Monzo are regulated by the FCA and PRA and covered by FSCS.
+They're generally safe for day-to-day business use.
+They offer modern features and conveniences, making them popular among sole traders preferring digital banking.

 Ready to get started?